-North Cascades National Park has a wide variety of ecosystems, from glaciers (more than 300 of them) and mountains, to lakes and rivers, to temperate rainforests, marshes and swamps.
-While hiking its renowned trails, listen closely for the distant sound of rushing waterfalls, for these beautiful features are what gives the park its name.
+North Cascades National Park has a wide variety of ecosystems, from glaciers (more than 300 of them) and mountains to lakes and rivers, to temperate rainforests, marshes, and swamps.
+While hiking its renowned trails, listen closely for the distant sound of rushing waterfalls, for these beautiful features are what give the park its name.
 The North Cascades National Park administration also manages Lake Chelan and Ross Lake National Recreation Areas.
 The different geographic areas are connected by the Stephen Mather Wilderness.

 Activities in North Cascades National Park